wilecurity/Evil-Dns/README.md

 This tool is intended for educational and testing purposes only.
 Unauthorized use of this tool is prohibited.
 The author assumes no liability for any misuse of this tool.

+## NOTE

+Windows Evil-DNS will be created soon.

 ## Contributing